 You feed a Waste Transformer -an anaerobic digester inside containers- everyday with non consumable food waste, which is not fit for consumption anymore.
 The food waste is shredded and transformed into biogas.
 The biogas generates inside the container green electricity, which is fed back into the mall to power its operations.
 The residual heat will be used for hot water in the mall.
 Whilst the recovered nutrients in the food waste will be turned into a fertilizer that will be used for the landscaping on the premises to keep the gardens green and fed.

 Some of our Amsterdam partners share their stories with us

-Turning a malls organic garbage into clean energy
+Turning a malls food waste into clean energy

 Waste-to-energy generation on-site has multiple advantages: The landfills in South Africa are filling up quickly, which have a negative impact on society and the environment.
 Due to harsh weather conditions in recent years, and a population growth of 79 percent in the last 23 years, the city of Cape Town is now home to over 4.3 million people.
 In addition, water demand exceeds the supply of fresh water.
 Agriculture alone uses about 29 percent of the water supplied by the Western Cape Supply System, but water usage is severely restricted during the drought.
 The Waste Transformer on-site reduces the need to transport food waste over long distances to landfills, thereby reducing the CO2 emissions of diesel transport to 0.
 The high-quality digestate, a liquid natural fertilizer can be used in the local gardens and for agricultural purposes, reducing the pressure on the freshwater supply of the region, and reducing the need for polluting artificial fertilizer.
 It's a win-win-win, for the city, N1 City Mall and our environment.